 The Derbyshire Schools Meal Service provides fresh meals each day.
 There is always a vegetarian alternative and specialist diets can be catered for by arrangement.

 Pupils who need help with eating are closely supervised and some have the assistance of an individual feeder.

-A charge of £10.50 for primary age pupils and £12.00 for secondary per week is made for school meals.
+From September 1st 2020 a charge of £11 for primary age pupils and £12.50 for secondary per week is made for school meals.

 If you feel you may be eligible please contact our secretary or the Local Authority.

 If you feel that your child may be eligible for Free School Meals, please apply, even if you do not intend claiming the meals, as it will mean that the school receives additional funding through Pupil Premium payments from the government.

 or ring 01629 536481 or 01629 536400

 Derbyshire County Council launched their Heart of Derbyshire campaign last year to help people make healthy choices when eating out.
 The great news is that they are extending the scheme this September into schools whose meals are produced by our county catering team.
 Schools will be offering reduced fat, salt and sugar dishes and more fruit, vegetables and wholegrain choices.

 It is important for everyone to eat healthily.
 Poor diet can contribute to obesity, high blood pressure, high cholesterol, type 2 diabetes, coronary heart disease, strokes, and cancer.

 The Derbyshire Catering Service has achieved the Heart of Derbyshire Gold award, which is an indication of their commitment to providing healthy options and catering for specific dietary requirements.
 This should reassure parents and carers that their children can make healthy choices.